Maximum Attendance: 19

 Transportation & Accommodations

 You will be picked up at 12:15 PM at the Valley River Inn or at 12:45 PM at the airport in Eugene and driven to Gold Hill, Oregon.
 If you are flying to the airport you should book a flight that arrives by 12:30 PM on Monday, August 2 (if you are not checking luggage).
-If you are driving to the pre-conference excursion, you can also choose to meet at the Lithia Springs Resort in Ashland, Oregon at 3:00 PM.
+If you are driving to the pre-conference excursion, you can also choose to meet at the Ashland Springs Hotel in Ashland, Oregon at 3:00 PM.
 Excursion hosts will check with you on your pickup location prior to the event.

 You will be driven back to Eugene on Wednesday and should make your own reservation for the conference hotel in Eugene.
 You should book your return flights based on whether you are attending a post-conference excursion.

 You will stay at the Ashland Springs Hotel in Ashland for Monday and Tuesday nights.
 Nestled at the base of the Siskiyou and Cascade mountain ranges, Ashland has a reputation for great outdoor recreation in the city limits and beyond.
 Ashland Springs Hotel, built in 1925, has been the top choice for downtown Ashland lodging for almost 100 years.
 For this excursion, your hotel will be included in the excursion and covered by the excursion registration fee.

 What is Included

 Cost: $215 per person, which includes two nights lodging, all meals, tasting room visits, and van transportation from Eugene or Ashland, Oregon.